nishantuzir/neural-network-based-weighted-blending-mechanism/README.md

 ![alt text](https://github.com/nishantuzir/neural-network-based-weighted-blending-mechanism/blob/master/output.png)

-PS: The module returns the neural network model, which inturn can be used to test on a given dataset.
+PS: The first value is that of confusion matrix, rest are self explanatory.
+The module returns the neural network model, which inturn can be used to test on a given dataset.

 USAGE:
 ------